 Setting Up a Company Through Employment Pass

-The other alternative to working in Malaysia is through setting up your own company and applying an employment pass under the new company.
-In this case, you are able to dictate the salary bracket that you wish, and overall have more control over your application after employment pass rejection.
+The other alternative to working in Malaysia is setting up your company and applying for an employment pass under the new company.
+In this case, you can dictate the salary bracket that you wish and overall have more control over your application after employment passes rejection.

 Here is an infographic to sum up the main points of company setup in Malaysia: